Test-For-PLVMedia/thisisanothertest/h.g2ud8d4rvknq.md

 *   Identify the exact issue—what isn’t working, and how should it work
     *   If you don’t know how it should work, use the guide!
 For instance, here it would be beneficial to look over [Setting Up -> Cables and Connections](h.saa8t5379qfj#cables-and-connections) in the MOAC section.
 *   Think of what needs to go right for it to work
+*   Think of what, in that chain, is most likely to go wrong
 *   Change ONE thing at a time, switching out things that you think may not work

 So, in practice: